-2. CATEGORIES OF PERFORMANCE (APS 9004175)
+2. CATEGORIES OF PERFORMANCE (APS 900417)

-APS 900417 5.01 presents general categories of performance for tenured and tenure-track faculty6.
-WOLC embraces these categories and further elaborates them as follows:
+APS 900417 5.01 presents general categories of performance for tenured and tenure-track faculty.
+Communication Studies clarifies these categories as follows:

-- 1) Teaching.
-In addition to lecture and laboratory instruction in all modalities as assigned, the Teaching category includes pedagogy-related activities such as curriculum development, formal and informal academic advising, student mentorship and research supervision beyond course-related activities, and other related endeavors that broadly constitute student learning support and/or program support. - 2) Scholarly and/or Creative Accomplishment.
+1. Teaching.
+In addition to lecture instruction in all modalities as assigned, the Teaching category includes pedagogy-related activities such as curriculum development, formal and/or informal academic advising, student mentorship and research supervision beyond course-related activities, and other related endeavors that broadly constitute student learning support and/or program support.

+2. Scholarly and/or Creative Accomplishment.
 This category comprises a range of outputs as appropriate to faculty strengths and their respective disciplines.
-Acceptable accomplishments are varied and include activities such as applied, archival, and theoretical research; collaborative research (e.g., with community, faculty, students7, etc...); digital humanities and other forms of public scholarship; interpretations and translations of scholarly materials; scholarship of pedagogy and publication of instructional materials; and other forms of scholarly and creative accomplishment as appropriate to the individual disciplines within the department. - 3) Service8.
+Acceptable accomplishments are varied and include activities such as applied, archival, and theoretical research; collaborative research (e.g., with community, faculty, students, etc.); digital humanities and other forms of public scholarship; interpretations and translations of scholarly materials; scholarship of pedagogy and publication of instructional materials; publications in collaboration with undergraduate or graduate students, and other forms of scholarly and creative accomplishment as appropriate to the individual disciplines within the department.

+3. Service.
 The service category includes committee work and other activities that serve the department, college, university, profession, and community, and that are related to faculty appointment(s).